 |14 December 1944 - 28 December 1944||Major T.F.C.
 Hamilton MC||Lieutenant-Colonel Cleghorn returned.|

-The battalion continued with this adhoc organisation until the end of the fighting at Salerno when to reverted back to its standard A, B, C, D company organisation on 25th/26th September.
-However, continuous casualties caused the disbandment of C Company on 31st October 1943 with its personnel being used to reinforce the other three rifle companies.
+On the 18th September the battalion reverted to a three company structure (No.1, No.2 and Support Company, the latter largely equipped with captured weapons) until the end of the fighting at Salerno.
+It then reverted back to its standard A, B, C, D company organisation on 25th/26th September.
+However, continuous casualties coupled with little or no reinforcements caused the disbandment of C Company on 31st October 1943 with the personnel being used to reinforce the other three rifle companies.
 This structure remained in place until early February 1944 when the battalion seemingly reverted to a four companies just before it deployed to Anzio.

 The next major organisational change came on 23rd September 1944 when the battalion absorbed the 8th Battalion Royal Fusiliers.
 At the same time it changed to a three rifle company structure and the companies were named X, Y, Z in recognition of the 8th Royal Fusiliers lineage.
-The battalion reverted to a four company structure when W Company was reformed on 23rd November 1944
+The battalion reverted to a four company structure when W Company was formed on 23rd November 1944.

 Awards and Decorations